Government proposes for partial early old-age pension granted before 16 January 2026 to not impact general social security benefit

 If the proposal passes into law, the change will affect customers who have been issued a decision on their partial early old-age pension before 16 January 2026.

-The Government intends to submit the proposal to Parliament in spring 2026.
 The intention is for the new legislation to enter into force as soon as possible, but in autumn 2026 at the latest.
+We will monitor the ongoing process and publish an update on our Unemployment page after the legislative amendment has entered into force.

-If approved by Parliament, the new legislation can be applied retroactively as from 1 May 2026.
-This means that if you were granted a partial early old-age pension before 16 January 2026 and Kela has taken your pension into account as income in the means test for your general social security benefit, Kela will adjust its decision on your benefit after the new legislation has entered into force.
-Once Kela has adjusted its decision, your partial early old-age pension will no longer reduce your general social security benefit.
+This means that if you were granted a partial early old-age pension before 16 January 2026 and Kela has taken your pension into account as income in the means test for your general social security benefit, Kela will adjust its decision on your benefit with retroactive effect after the new legislation has entered into force.

 Learn more